Analyzing Data in COS

 This section shows more options on using COS-Hive connectors, where the data is from direct-insert, COS, and LZO.

-You need to create a bucket in COS for this task.
+- You need to create a bucket in COS for this job.

 /usr/local/service/directory of the CVM instance for the EMR cluster.